 Golfito has a small airport that services domestic flights on Sansa Airlines to and from San Jose.
 Once you’ve arrived in Golfito, there are 2 options to get to Zancudo.

 OPTION 1 ↑

 Boat – There is a boat that you can catch from the docks that costs $3 USD one way with a man named CoCo.
-The boat leaves Golfito for Zancudo around 11 am give or take, don’t worry theres a bar by the docks or a grocery store where you can grab a beer while you wait.
+The boat leaves Golfito for Zancudo around 11 am give or take, don’t worry there is a bar by the docks and a grocery store where you can grab a beer while you wait.

 *Leaving Zancudo to Golfito is 7 am.
 To get to the docks you can take a taxi.

 There is also an option to rent a private boat that will pick you up at your desired time.
 However it is a bit more expensive running you at $60 one way.
 If you are traveling in a larger group this could be cost effective.
 The boat ride takes about 30 minutes.

 Bus– There is also a bus service that runs from Golfito to Zancudo, the roads aren’t paved and its very bumpy, dusty, and hot.
 Tickets will run you about $2 one way and takes about 1-1.5 hours.
 (From Zancudo the bus leaves at 6 am.)

 Taxi – Take a taxi to the doorstep of where you’re staying in Zancudo.
 Prepare to pay an arm and a leg though as taxis in costa rica aren’t terribly cheap.

 Things to Do in Zancudo, Costa Rica

 You won’t find much in town but a couple convenient stores, a handful of restaurants, and locally run ‘cabinas’.
 Again, people usually find themselves in Zancudo to take life in the slow lane for a bit.
 But life here isn’t painfully slow as there are a few things to see and do.